n-grace-henry/MS-Thesis/feb_progress_log.md

 These will evaporate at room temp under N2 today and I am gonna leave them because I don't have that much time to wait.
 They are not on heat so burning is not a control.

+Mixed 5 new standard solutions that I will prep later when I know if these current standards are successful.